 Persistence

-• New-UserPersistenceOption: This module generates various user-level persistence options, such as registry keys, scheduled tasks, or startup items.
+• New-UserPersistenceOption: This module generates user-level persistence options, such as registry keys, scheduled tasks, or startup items.

 • New-ElevatedPersistenceOption: This module generates elevated persistence options, such as system services, global scheduled tasks, or Active Directory persistence.